martinezgamer/clubtrackai/replit.md

   - Notes and preferences storage
   - Search and filtering capabilities

-### 2. JARVIS AI Assistant
+### 2. Sam AI Assistant
-- **Purpose**: Provide intelligent assistance for club operations with Iron Man's original AI personality
+- **Purpose**: Provide intelligent assistance for club operations with a chill, friendly personality
 - **Features**:
   - Real-time WebSocket-based chat with persistent sessions
   - Context-aware responses using club data and conversation history